 Equipment relevant to semiconductor manufacturing is evaluated in accordance with the recoverable amount of such equipment (equal to the fair value of such asset less cost to sell and the higher amount of its use value).
 Market value or future changes in cash flow will affect the recoverable amount, resulting in the Group recognizing addition impairment losses or reversing impairment losses recognized.
-In addition, the subsequent development of the new coronavirus pneumonia epidemic and the possible impact of the military conflict between Russia and Ukraine and related international sanctions have caused the impacts of uncertainty on the interruption of the operation of the Group and the fluctuation of the financial market.
-Consequently, the estimated cash flow, growth rate and discount rate have greater uncertainty.

-(2) Income tax
+(2)Income tax

-Upon the dates of December 31, 2022 and 2021, the balance of unused loss carryforwards is NT\$1,221,823,000 and NT\$1,424,940,000 respectively.
-The carrying amount of deferred tax assets related to temporary differences is NT\$150,887,000 and NT\$ 28,600,000 respectively.
+Upon the dates of December 31, 2023 and 2022, the balance of unused loss carryforwards is NT\$1,131,943,000 and NT\$1,221,823,000 respectively.
+The carrying amount of deferred tax assets related to temporary differences is NT\$172,805,000 and NT\$150,887,000 respectively.
 The realization of the deferred tax asset depends mainly on its future profitability or the taxable temporary difference.
 A significant reversal of deferred tax assets will be recognized as gain or loss if the real profits in the future are less than expected.
 Such reversal is recognized as gain or loss during the occurrence period.